bankcex/docs/consumer-tutorials/metamask+-ledger-live-tutorial.md

 ![](../.gitbook/assets/6%20%2811%29.png)

-You will be logged in to the address you selected and now you can change the network to “BankCEX network” and perform the transactions on BankCEX network through your Ledger device.
+You will be logged in to the address you selected and now you can change the network to “Bankcoin network” and perform the transactions on Bankcoin network through your Ledger device.

-Note: To learn how to add BankCEX RPC follow [this link.](https://docs.bankcexchain.io/the-fuse-studio/getting-started/how-to-add-fuse-to-your-metamask)
+Note: To learn how to add Bankcoin RPC follow [this link.](https://docs.bankcexchain.io/the-fuse-studio/getting-started/how-to-add-fuse-to-your-metamask)